tokensmith/tokensmith/setup.md

 - clone the auth repository
 - install IntelliJ
 - start IntelliJ
-- select 'create new project'
+- select, 'create new project'
-- selct 'Java project'
+- select, 'Java project'
 - Enter, 'auth-combined' for, Project Name
 - A new project should start
 - The right hand side should have a 'maven' tab, click it.